Man Who Went To The Doctors For "Flu" Ends Up Having All His Limbs Amputated

 So what exactly inspired this change in Alex?
 Well, it all began when his mother showed him an article about another man with a severe disability.
 It gave Alex hope and he went on to give talks about his own condition at his local prayer group.

 Alex has now turned his life around and travels the world working as an inspirational speaker.
-What's more is that there are few things he is unable to do in spite of disability, and he has even learned how to swim underwater.
+What's more, there are few things he is unable to do in spite of disability, and he has even learned how to swim underwater.

 In addition to this, he achieved his dream of finding love and is married with four children.